WasteManager/Splunk-Install/Install.md

   # move org_full_license_server base config to cluster manager and deployer to /etc/apps
     - change ownership
     edit server.conf file to add in license manager IP and port
+  # move base configs related to search heads and search head clustering to indexers (forward output to indexers, and join to cluster.
+This is done on all search heads
+    - org_all_forwarder_outputs, org_search_volume_indexes (possibly org_cluster_search_base)
+    - move the above base configs to /opt/splunk/etc/apps
+    - edit org_all_forwarder_outputs: add indexer ip's and replication ports(9997)
+    - edit org_search_volume_indexes, vi indexes.conf, and change volumes to appropiate (ie:hot /hot, cold /cold)